How To Convert Odds To Their Implied Probability

 Moneyline odds = - 300.

-If the implied probability is below 50%, the calculation is adjusted a little.
+When the implied probability is below 50%, the calculation is adjusted a little.

-Moneyline odds = + 300
+Moneyline odds = + 300.

 While there are many tools on the web that will help you convert odds to their implied probabilities and convert odds to other formats, it is still a good practise to understand the calculations behind these conversions.
 This will only help you better understand what the odds represent in terms of value as well as exercising your betting brain to think instinctively in terms of implied probabilities when odds are presented to you.